 Storage Management Overview

-The CDRv5 server is responsible to receive, store and transmit call records (CDRs and CPMs).
+The CDRv5 server is responsible for receiving, storing, and transmiting call records (CDRs and CPMs).
 It acts as a long term backup for the call records.
 This backup is used by the CDRv5 Clients to synchronize and recover their database.

 In addition, it supports the recovery of call records when re-transmitted from sources for recovery.
-Recovery may be required after connectivity interruptions or computer shutdowns or on demand.
+Recovery may be required after connectivity interruptions, computer shutdowns, or on demand.
 This concept is implemented in the form of hourly file versioning.
 The first file (real-time) is version 1.
-Subsequent recovered hours will be saved in subsequent version number.
-Version maps are summary files of latest hourly file version.
-Version Map files used by the CDRv5 Client to only recover data that is out-of-date.
+Subsequent recovered hours will be saved in subsequent version numbers.
+Version maps are summary files of the latest hourly file version.
+Version Map files are used by the CDRv5 Client to only recover data that is out-of-date.